 The role of isolation in anorexia, bulimia, and other eating disorders.

-Every person that struggles with an eating disorder has deep seated beliefs about themselves that reinforce negative messages about not being good enough.
+Every person that struggles with an eating disorder has deep-seated beliefs about themselves that reinforce negative messages about not being good enough.
 Those who struggle with anorexia and other disordered behaviors truly believe that something is wrong with them and feel utterly alone.
 This belief only forces a person further into isolation and hopelessness.
 Their worlds continue to become smaller as feelings of shame intensify.

 Isolating oneself can also be seen as a coping mechanism, or a way to disconnect from oneself and from others to cope with intense emotional pain.
-Eating disorder behavior can give an individual a greater sense of control, a feeling of stability or having purpose in life, or even a sense of belonging.
+Eating disorder behavior can give an individual a greater sense of control, a feeling of stability or having a purpose in life, or even a sense of belonging.
 Starving oneself, binging and purging, and other behaviors act as ways to take control or fix things when nothing else seems to be going right.

 As an eating disorder sufferer finds themselves feeling increasingly isolated with little to no social support, they will turn toward disordered behaviors more and more.
 The isolation will force them to keep feelings to themselves.
 They will also begin to lose trust in others.
 Pushing away any kind of emotional support from friends, family, or others can be quite common as suspicion grows.
-This stems either from a deep sense of not being worthy of love or support, or simply a fear of being hurt by others.
+This stems either from a deep sense of not being worthy of love or support or simply a fear of being hurt by others.

 Finding the path to healing and connection.

 Opening oneself to the healing process in eating disorder recovery is especially difficult because of the big role social isolation plays.
 It’s important for there to be more than one source of dependable social support, as well as opportunities to socialize in a safe setting.